Hate or Debate? - Lesson Lesson Plan

 Author: Matthew Johnson, Director of Education, MediaSmarts

 In this lesson, students learn about the difference between legitimate debate on a political issue and arguments that are based on hate.
 Through a science-fiction scenario they see how a controversial issue can be discussed rationally, and then learn how purveyors of "reasonable racism" use the trappings of legitimate debate to conceal their true message.
-Finally, students read newspaper editorials and letters to the editor to see whether a currently controversial debate is characterized by legitimate debate or by ideologies of hate.
+Finally, students make “not wanted” posters to help themselves and others recognize and avoid arguments based on hate.

 This lesson is part of the Facing Online Hate lesson series.

 - learn the key concepts that media contain ideological and value messages and that audiences negotiate meaning